getreu/tp-note/docs/source/tpnote--manual.md

 As _Tp-Note_ synchronizes the note's filename with its document title, you will find your notes more easily.

+_On Tue, 2023-12-19 at 12:58 +1100, Dev Rain wrote:_

+> _Found Tp-Note awhile back and it has become part of my daily workflow, and
+> indeed part of my daily note-taking life.
+I wanted to extend my thanks; so
+> thank you. dev.rain_

 _Tp-Note_ is available for Linux, Windows and MacOS.
 This manual illustrates its main use cases and how to get started: